Our People

 I’m so happy that the Trust beat me to it and is now more active in Christchurch than it was during our stay.

-I’m very excited to be joining Jemma and the LMT team and am really passionate about helping and supporting families going through their NICU journey and working alongside the wider NICU team at Christchurch Womens Hospital.
+I’m very excited to work alongside Jemma and the LMT team and am passionate about helping and supporting families going through their NICU journey.

 Shelley Gorman